DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth/oidc.md

 Returns information about the currently signed-in user.

 The `access token` must have the `openid` scope.
-The endpoint also excepts the `profile` and `email` scope that will return the respective fields in the response but is not required.
-The best practice would be to include all three scopes when requesting an access token.
+The endpoint also excepts the `profile`, `email` and `tenant` [scopes](#scopes) that will return the respective fields in the response but is not required.
+The best practice would be to include all four scopes when requesting a token.

 ```vb
 curl -X GET \